-The Foundation measures cash and investments at fair value and accounts payable and accrued liabilities at amortized cost.
+The Foundation measures cash and investments at fair value and accounts receivable, accounts payable and accrued liabilities and demand loan at amortized cost.
 Changes in fair value of cash and investments are recognized in the statement of operations in the periods in which they arise.